FAQ About Climbing Trips

 We provide all camping gear, food, instruction, and transportation.
 You just need your own clothes, or if you have your own modern gear, you are welcome to use it.
 Please note you need to use our tents as Foster Falls limits the number of tents on a campsite.

 We stay in a state park campground, which has flush toilets, sinks, and hot showers available.
 The camping is generally considered comfortable.
-You stay in tents with 1 to 2 other participants.
+You will have your own tent.

 You should feel comfortable walking across your high school campus with a heavy school backpack and walking up stairs.
 As a beginner climber, climbing requires using your legs more than your arms.

 We hike from the campground, and depending on which cliff we go to, the hike can take from 20 to 45 minutes.
 For the most part, the trail varies from flat to gently rolling since the trail is on top of the gorge.

 The hiking in Foster Falls is pretty amazing!
 The famous Fiery Gizzard Trail runs through the park, plus many other miles of trails and creeks.
 We can also work on non-climbing skills, like knots, ascending ropes, placing “traditional” gear, etc. Much like life in college, we’ll have our plan and adapt it to make the trip useful for you.
 This actually happened in the summer of 2018 and everyone still enjoyed the trip!